 Key Currency is a leading money transfer specialist.

-We've helped thousands of people move money in and out of the UK at great rates and with no fees.
+We’ve helped thousands of customers send money to the UK at great exchange rates and without any fees.

-Your Account Manager can answer any questions, help you set up your transfer and guide you on current exchange rates.
+Instead, we can help you set up your transfer, answer any questions you may have, and guide you on current exchange rates.

 As a company, we are open and transparent.

 Our company has a 5-star “Excellent” customer rating on Trustpilot; the highest customer rating available for our industry.